kav-institute/Mono-3D-with-Diverse-Camera-Models/README.md

 # Add user to environment
 sh setup.sh

-# Build the image from scratch using Dockerfile, can be skipped if image already exists or is loaded from docker registry
+# Build the image from scratch using Dockerfile, can be skipped if the image already exists or is loaded from docker registry
 docker-compose build --no-cache

 # Start the container